rikin459/ae1-shopdata/README.md

 ## Concusion
 Overall this project has been a great experience . one reason why is because we were told to solve a real-life problem which means there will be used for this project when completed.
 Most of the projects that I created have no meaning once completed however this one will solve a problem. building the project has been a great experience as well and also I have learned a lot of new features.
 For example, when creating the front end of the project instead of making 5 headers and footers for 5 pages I use the HTML import feature this can be good as it helps save time, as a result, it was a great learning experience.
 Another new thing I learned was the connection to MongoDB and the cloud database.
 My previous experiences have mostly been with SQL and python based databases as a result the cloud database was very new to me.
 However, saying that it didn't take me long to learn this is due to a vast amount of informative articles on the internet about it.
 Overall I'm starting to prefer it.
-Overall the whole experience making and showing this project has been great fun.